earthsteading/Commercial-Buildings/commissioning.md

  - [ ] AS4254 ductwork for air-handling

 ## Smoke exhaust and hazard management systems
+To safeguard occupants by warning them of fire so they may have time to evacuate:
  - [ ] SPEC-E2.2b Specification E2.2b Smoke Exhaust System.
  - [ ] E2.O Deemed-to-Satisfy Provisions.
  - [ ] E2.1 Application of part.